 - Matthew Melvin-Koushki.
 Powers of the One: The Mathematicalization of the Occult Sciences in the High Persianate Tradition.
 Intellectual History of the Islamicate World, (5):127–199, 2017.

 - Gershom Scholem.
 Major Trends in Jewish Mysticism.
 Shocken Books, New York, NY, 1941.

 - G. G. Stroumsa.
 The Mystery of the Greek Letters: a Byzantine Kabbalah?
 Historia religionum, 6(6):35–44, 2014.

-Alphanumeric Speculation, Arithmology, Gematria, Golem, Gottfried Leibniz, Hermetica, Homonculi, Interview, Isaac Newton, Isopsephy, Kabbalah, Neopythagoreanism, Overview, Philolaus of Kroton, Philosophy, Plato, Prayer, Pythagoras, Sefer Yetsirah, Sephiroth, voces magicæ, ʿIlm al-Ḥurūf
+Alphanumeric Speculation, Arithmology, Gematria, Golem, Gottfried Leibniz, Hermetica, Homonculi, Interview, Isaac Newton, Isopsephy, Jewish Kabbala, Neopythagoreanism, Overview, Philolaus of Kroton, Philosophy, Plato, Prayer, Pythagoras, Sefer Yetsira, Sephiroth, voces magicæ, ʿIlm al-Ḥurūf